tjkemper/riddle/riddles.md

 ## 9. How many games are played in a bracket?

-## 10. How many times a day do the two clock hands meet?
+## 10. How many times a day do clock hands overlap?

 ## 11. Lockers
-Locker toggle: There are 100 closed lockers.
-Toggling a locker means opening it if it is closed or closing it if it is open.
+There are 100 closed lockers.
+Toggling a locker means opening it if it's closed or closing it if it's open.
 First toggle each locker.
 Then toggle every 2nd locker, then every 3rd, every 4th… through to 100.
 How many lockers are open at the end?
 Why?

-## 12. Move two match sticks, get the fly out of the wine glass
+## 12. Move two match sticks to get the fly out of the wine glass.
+Must end up with a wine glass after moving the match sticks.

 ![wine glass](images/wineGlass.jpg)